SybelBlue/slides/main-slides.md

 ## Tip Your Server!

-- you and a partner will race to complete request
+you and a partner will race to complete request:
-- one of you is the router:
+- one of you is the gateway:
   - determine the verb in use!
-- one of you is the database:
+- one of you is the server:
-  - manage the stored data in the spreadsheet
+  - manage the database in the spreadsheet
   - give a response code!

-- mistakes will be tallied, and scores compared!
+mistakes will be tallied, and scores compared!

 +++ <!-- .slide: data-auto-animate -->